Yamakawa Kikue: Early life

-She was born as Morita Kikue on November 3, 1890, in Kōjimachi, Tokyo.
-Her father, Morita Ryūnosuke, was born to the family of samurai of the lowest rank in the Matsue Domain (present Matsue City, Shimane Prefecture) and worked his way through language school in Yokohama City in Kanagawa Prefecture.
+She was born Morita Kikue on November 3, 1890, in Kōjimachi, Tokyo.
+Her father, Morita Ryūnosuke, came from a family of samurai of the lowest rank in the Matsue Domain (present Matsue City, Shimane Prefecture) and worked his way through language school in Yokohama City in Kanagawa Prefecture.
 Having mastered French, he became an interpreter in the army, and later he managed a meat business.
 Her mother, Morita Chise, was the daughter of Aoyama Enju, who was a Confucian scholar in the Mito Domain.
 Chise had a passion for learning and graduated from Tokyo Women's Higher Normal School (present Ochanomizu University) as a first-generation student of the school.
-Yamakawa Kikue's siblings were accomplished in languages; her older sister Matsue was a pioneer of female esperantists, and older brother Toshio was a scholar of German Literature in Japan.
-She also had a younger sister, named Shizue.
+Yamakawa Kikue's siblings were accomplished in languages: her older sister Matsue was a pioneer of female Esperantists, and her older brother Toshio was a scholar of German literature in Japan.
+She also had a younger sister named Shizue.

 In 1908, Kikue attended the private women's college Joshi Eigaku Juku (present Tsuda University) in Tokyo.
 According to one of her teachers, she almost failed college because when she took the entrance exam, she wrote a resolution that she would work for the liberation of women.
-In the first year of study, Kikue visited a spinning mill factory with her Christian acquaintances and was shocked to see female workers work in terrible working conditions.
-When she heard Christian lecturers praise the work there, she was outraged at the notion that people should appreciate their work in spite of the terrible conditions in which work was done.
+In her first year of study, Kikue visited a spinning mill factory with her Christian acquaintances and was shocked to see female workers working in terrible working conditions.
+When she heard Christian lecturers praise the work there, she was outraged at the notion that people should appreciate their work in spite of the terrible conditions in which the work was done.
 This experience made her realize that religion could not solve the manifold problems faced by women factory workers.
 This experience fueled her future course of action and awakened her to socialism and social science.
 After her graduation in 1912, Kikue worked in a publishing company part-time, engaging in making an English dictionary and translation.